Habeas Corpus: Your Greatest Hope of Combating Illegal Confinement

 In the 20th Century, President Franklin D. Roosevelt suspended habeas corpus rights for Japanese-Americans after Japan attacked Pearl Harbor on Dec.
 7, 1941, resulting in the U.S. declaring war against Japan on December 8.
 Both Germany and Italy immediately declared war against the U.S. and the U.S. reciprocated.
 Thus we entered World War II that had been raging in Europe since 1939.

 On Feb.
 19, 1942, President Roosevelt issued Executive Order 9006, suspending habeas corpus rights for people of Japanese heritage.
 The result was the rounding up of more than 100,000 Japanese-Americans living in California and other West Coast states.
-Despite the fact that many of them were born in America or naturalized U.S. citizens, they were placed into hastily built prison camps and detained there without any due process whatsoever until after the war with Japan ended on Sept.
+Even though many of them were born in America or naturalized U.S. citizens, they were placed into hastily built prison camps and detained there without any due process whatsoever until after the war with Japan ended on Sept.
 2, 1945.
 Though the internees were thereafter released, their habeas corpus rights were not reinstated until President Gerald Ford rescinded Executive Order 9006 in 1976, stating: “We now know what we should have known then — not only was that evacuation wrong but Japanese-Americans were and are loyal Americans.”

 September 11th Example

-Most designated “unlawful enemy combatants” were sent to the U.S. Navy’s Guantanamo Bay detention camp in Cuba and held there indefinitely, all without trial, any kind of due process or right of habeas corpus.
+Most designated “unlawful enemy combatants” were sent to the U.S. Navy’s Guantanamo Bay detention camp in Cuba and held there indefinitely, all without trial, any kind of due process, or the right of habeas corpus.
 Despite outcries from civil liberties activists and some legal scholars, the MCA remains in effect, although the number of “Gitmo” detainees has decreased drastically.

 Consulting With an Attorney